California Driver Handbook - Parking

 - In the space next to a disabled person parking space, if it is painted in a crosshatched (diagonal) pattern (CVC §22507.8(c)(2)).

-- In a space designated for parking or fueling zero-emission vehicles which display an identifying decal.
+- In a space designated for parking or fueling zero emission vehicles that display an identifying decal, unless you are driving a zero emission vehicle that you will charge in the space.

 - In a tunnel or on a bridge, except where permitted by signs.